Love Your Gut Microbiome

 Quercetin, magnesium

 When good gut bacteria diminishes, the microbiome moves towards more pathogenic species increasing risk of disease.
-Antibiotics can cause "extinction events" which may then result in allergy reactions to lots of different foods.
+Antibiotics can cause "extinction events" which may then allow pathogenic species like yeast (candida), and bacteria (SIBO small intestinal bacterial overgrowth) to dominate in the ecosystem and damage the lining of the intestines.

 In the last 15 years, thousands of papers have been published on the gut microbiome.